A healthy zucchini bread recipe that still tastes like a treat.

 So if the Lemon Rosemary Zucchini Bread didn't tickle your fancy, maybe this recipe will.
 Made with 100% whole wheat flour, plus coconut oil, unsweetened coconut, less sugar than many zucchini bread recipes, and of course, zucchini, it's a healthy indulgence that still tastes like a treat.
 I can't seem to stop eating it.

 If you've never tasted natural, unsweetened shredded coconut, you're in for a pleasant surprise.
 The coconut flavor really comes through, and unlike the highly processed sweetened stuff, it doesn't contain preservatives like propylene glycol and sodium metabisulfite.
-If you can't find unsweetened coconut at the supermarket or natural foods store (check the bulk section), you can thankfully order it online.
+Look for unsweetened coconut at the supermarket or natural foods store (check the bulk section); I really like Bob's Red Mill brand.

-Have you discovered coconut oil yet?
-Talk about some amazing stuff.
 Coconut oil can be used for all kinds of things, including as a moisturizing lotion and hair conditioner.
 It's antimicrobial, antifungal, antiviral, is an excellent anti-inflammatory, and has even shown promising results as a treatment for Alzheimer's.
-We started putting several tablespoons of coconut oil in our morning smoothies last January while doing a 21-day detox cleanse, but it's also great for cooking, frying, and baking.
-I order this organic extra virgin coconut oil from amazon.
-(We live in the middle of nowhere; amazon is our very good friend.)
+We started putting several tablespoons of coconut oil in our morning smoothies last January while doing a detox cleanse, but it's also great for cooking, frying, and baking.

 Coconut oil is solid below 76°F and doesn't need to be refrigerated.
 It melts at 76°F (set the jar in hot water to liquefy), so the trick when baking with coconut oil is to let your refrigerated ingredients warm up to room temperature before adding in the melted coconut oil so it doesn't solidify.